Please note Road Changes:

 Following the performance of Haydn's Nelson Mass in the English Haydn Festival in Bridgnorth on Sunday 12th June (see review below), we held a Concert of opera choruses and arias, on Saturday 25th June - see concert programme

-We will resume singing on Monday 5th September at 7.15pm in the Maidment, rehearsing for Poulenc's Gloria in the St Cecilia Concerts on 12th and 13th November.
+We resumed singing on Monday 5th September at 7.15pm in the Maidment, rehearsing for Poulenc's Gloria in the St Cecilia Concerts on 12th and 13th November.

 "particular vividness and strength"

 Review of Nelson Mass at the English Haydn Festival,